lab1092/blender-manual_ja/manual/render/blender_render/textures/mapping/uv/applying_image.rst

 .. figure:: /images/Doc26-textures-uv-layout-testGrid2.jpg
    :width: 200px
-   :figwidth: 200px

    The test grid applied to the UVs

 .. figure:: /images/Doc26-textures-uv-layout-testGrid3.jpg
    :width: 200px
-   :figwidth: 200px

    A preview of the texture on the geometry

 When you render, the mesh will have the test grid as its colors, and the UV Texture will be the size image you specified.
-You can save the UV image using the Image→Save menu.
+You can save the UV image using the Image-->Save menu.

 Image Settings